|Sales & Marketing|

-We are currently able to locate over 50 Certified Payment Processing complaints, most of which accuse the company and its related businesses (Summit Merchant Solutions and TransTech Merchant Group) of being a ripoff or a scam.
+We are currently able to locate over 70 Certified Payment Processing complaints, most of which accuse the company and its related businesses (Summit Merchant Solutions and TransTech Merchant Group) of being a ripoff or a scam.
 A large number of these complaints are from current and former sales employees of the company who allege a lack of training or support, bad leads, and a high-pressure, aggressive work environment.
-Among merchants, complaints tend to cite expensive contract terms, misrepresentation via phone or in person of rates and fees, an inability to resolve the issue through the company’s customer service, and rude or unprofessional communication on the company’s end.
+Among merchants, complainants tend to cite expensive contract terms, misrepresentation of rates and fees (either over the phone or in person), an inability to resolve the issue through the company’s customer service, and rude or unprofessional communication on the company’s end.
 Numerous complainants also describe expensive equipment leases through Lease Finance Group.
 The Certified Payment Processing website does not appear to list dedicated support contact information.

 |Key Points – BBB Report|

 Certified Payment Processing is not an accredited business with the Better Business Bureau.
-As of this review, the company holds an “F” rating with the BBB and has had 293 complaints filed against it in the last 36 months (down from 330 at the time of our last review).
-Of those complaints, one stemmed from issues with guarantees or warranties, 19 involved billing or collections issues, and 54 were filed in regards to problems with advertising or sales tactics.
-The majority of the complaints, however, stemmed from problems with the company’s products and services, with 219 such complaints filed.
-Out of all 293 complaints, only 184 have been successfully resolved.
-Fifty-nine were not resolved to the customer’s satisfaction and 50 remain unresolved entirely.
+As of this review, the company holds an “F” rating with the BBB and has had 281 complaints filed against it in the last 36 months (down from 293 at the time of our last review).
+Of those complaints, 25 involved billing or collections issues and 83 were filed regarding problems with advertising or sales tactics.
+The majority of the complaints, however, stemmed from problems with the company’s products and services, with 173 such complaints filed.
+Out of all 293 complaints, only 53 have been successfully resolved.
+Thirty-seven remain unresolved entirely, while the remaining 191 either received a dissatisfactory resolution or did not receive a final response from the merchant.
 Taking this high complaint rate and low resolution rate into account, we agree with the BBB’s rating.